Scaseco/jenax/docs/from-enhancer.md

 PREFIX xdt:       <http://jsa.aksw.org/dt/sparql/>
 ```

 Note that the FE plugin loads jenax's datatype extensions for jena.
-Most importantely this includes the `xdt:expr` datatype which is used to capture SPARQL expressions and detect syntax errors.
+Most importantly this includes the `xdt:expr` datatype which is used to capture SPARQL expressions and detect syntax errors.
 The datatype is implemented in the class `RDFDatatypeExpr`.

 ### Assembler Configuration